Say "I Do" Amidst Sun, Sand and Surf

 Marriages can take place in the garden of an ancient palace or villa, a beautifully decorated Town Hall, in a charming chapel or on a beautiful terrace overlooking the sea.
 Want to know more?
 These are some of the best places to wed along the Amalfi Coast:

 - Don't forget Positano, a coastal town popular for weddings due to its stunning location.
 The medieval town offers unparalleled views of the sea along with a backdrop of lush greenery.
-One ceremony option is a small chapel that overlooks the sea and another is the large cathedral in the center of the town.
-One also has a choice of hotels, terrace restaurants and resorts for either ceremony or reception.
+For Positano, just as it happened for Amalfi, non-Italians can no longer marry with Catholic rite here, due to demands which had become too high to be met.
+However, alternatives are many, with a choice of hotels, terrace restaurants and resorts for either ceremony or reception.

 The Italian Riviera